-- Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rules of law. - Ensuring openness and comprehensive stakeholder engagement. - Defining outcomes in terms of sustainable economic, social and environmental benefits. - Determining the interventions necessary to optimise the achievement of the intended outcomes. - Developing the Council's capacity, including the capability of its leadership and the individuals within it. - Managing risks and performance through robust internal control and strong public financial management.
+- Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rules of law. - Ensuring openness and comprehensive stakeholder engagement. - Defining outcomes in terms of sustainable economic, social and environmental benefits. - Determining the interventions necessary to optimise the achievement of the intended outcomes. - Developing the council's capacity, including the capability of its leadership and the individuals within it.

-Implementing good practices in transparency, reporting, and audit, to deliver effective accountability.
+- Managing risks and performance through robust internal control and strong public financial management. - Implementing good practices in transparency, reporting, and audit, to deliver effective accountability.

-What are the benefits of having a Code of Corporate Governance?
+What are the Benefits of Having a Code of Corporate Governance?

 Good governance leads to good management, good performance, good stewardship of public money, good public engagement and ultimately good outcomes for citizens and service users.
-It enables the Council to pursue its priorities effectively as well as underpinning those priorities with mechanisms for control and the management of risk.
+It enables the council to pursue its priorities effectively as well as underpinning those priorities with mechanisms for control and the management of risk.

 Lancashire County Council has a good governance framework in place.
-The documents and arrangements which comprise the framework demonstrate that the Council continually seeks to ensure it is and remains, well governed, through integration of the core principles of the CIPFA/SOLACE framework into all aspects of the Council's conduct and operation.
+The documents and arrangements which comprise the framework demonstrate that the council continually seeks to ensure it is and remains, well governed, through integration of the core principles of the CIPFA/SoLACE framework into all aspects of the council's conduct and operation.

-The Monitoring Officer is responsible for ensuring the Code is reviewed annually, and the outcome of the review, along with adoption of any revision to the Code is reported annually to the Audit, Risk and Governance Committee.
-It is then presented to Full Council for approval.
+The Monitoring Officer is responsible for ensuring the Code is reviewed annually, and the outcome of the review, along with adoption of any revision to the Code is reported annually to the Audit, Risk and Governance committee.
+It is then presented to Full council for approval.

-Principle 1: Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rules of law: Supporting Principles To meet the requirements of this Principle, Lancashire County Council will; This will be evidenced by: Behaving with integrity Demonstrating strong commitment to ethical values Respecting the rule of law Maintain shared values both for the County Council and its officers.
+Principle 1: Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rules of law: Supporting Principles To meet the requirements of this Principle, Lancashire county council will; This will be evidenced by: Behaving with integrity Demonstrating strong commitment to ethical values Respecting the rule of law Maintain shared values both for the county council and its officers.
 These are defined in the corporate strategy and reflect public expectations about the conduct and behaviour of individuals.
-Use shared values as a guide for decision making and as a basis for developing positive and trusting relationships within the County Council.
+Use shared values as a guide for decision making and as a basis for developing positive and trusting relationships within the county council.
 We demonstrate this by adherence to the constitution.
-Have adopted formal codes of conduct defining standards of personal behaviour for Members and officers.
-Maintain the Audit, Risk and Governance Committee to raise awareness and take the lead in ensuring high standards of conduct are embedded within the County Council's culture.
-Have put in place arrangements to ensure that Members and staff of the County Council are not influenced by prejudice, bias or conflicts of interest in dealing with different stakeholders.
+Have adopted formal codes of conduct defining standards of personal behaviour for members and officers.
+Maintain the Audit, Risk and Governance Committee to raise awareness and take the lead in ensuring high standards of conduct are embedded within the county council's culture.
+Have put in place arrangements to ensure that members and staff of the county council are not influenced by prejudice, bias or conflicts of interest in dealing with different stakeholders.
 We have put in place appropriate processes to ensure that these arrangements are workable including declaration of interests and anti-corruption policies.
-Ensure that systems and processes for financial administration and control together with protection of the County Council's resources and assets, comply Our values Supportive Innovative Respectful Collaborative Corporate Strategy Annual Governance Statement The Constitution which includes: Financial Procedure Rules Contract Procedure Rules Anti-Fraud and Corruption Strategy Anti-Bribery Policy Rules relating to Members External Interests Rules relating to Gifts and Hospitality
+Ensure that systems and processes for financial administration and control together with protection of the county council's resources and assets, comply with ethical standards; and are subject to monitoring of their effectiveness.
+Our values Supportive Innovative Respectful Collaborative Corporate Strategy Annual Governance Statement The Constitution which includes: Financial Procedure Rules Contract Procedure Rules Anti-Fraud and Corruption Strategy Anti-Bribery Policy Rules relating to members External Interests Rules relating to Gifts and Hospitality Codes of Conduct for members and Employees Scheme of Delegation Procedural Standing Orders Register of Interests Terms of Reference Information Security Policy Information Governance Policy Money Laundering Policy Whistleblowing Policy External inspections of accounts members induction Complaints Policy